 News 360 isn't dedicated to business news, but it can be if that's what you want.
 It works with your social media apps to get a feel for what interests you, then it uses that data to customize the news you'll see when you sign on.
 This greatly narrows the chances that you'll be confronted with a lot of articles you're just not interested in.

-The Best Places to Get Your Business News Online—Free!
+The Best Free Places to Get Your Business News Online

-4 Free News Aggregators and News Sources to Keep You Informed
+4 No-Cost News Aggregators and News Sources to Keep You Informed

 Here are four of the best places to get your business and financial news online.